Fisher information: Definition

 Thus, the Fisher information may be seen as the curvature of the support curve (the graph of the log-likelihood).
-Near the maximum likelihood estimate, low Fisher information therefore indicates that the maximum appears "blunt", that is, the maximum is shallow and there are many nearby values with a similar log-likelihood.
-Conversely, high Fisher information indicates that the maximum is sharp.
+Near the maximum likelihood estimate, low Fisher information indicates that the maximum appears to be "blunt", that is, there are many points in the neighborhood that provide a similar log-likelihood.
+Conversely, a high Fisher information indicates that the maximum is "sharp".

 Regularity conditions

 The regularity conditions are as follows: